 Pets and smoke

-Animal owners and carers are responsible for planning and providing for the needs of their pets and/or horses in their care during emergencies.
+Animal owners and carers are responsible for planning and providing for the needs of pets and horses in their care during emergencies.

-Animals, like people, can be sensitive to smoke.
-It is best to keep your animals inside if possible.
-Make sure they have access to water and food and are able to relieve themselves regularly.
+Animals can be sensitive to smoke.
+It is best to keep your animals inside if possible when there is smoke in the air.
+Make sure your animals have access to water and food and are able to relieve themselves regularly.

 Smoke inhalation in pets can be dangerous to their health.
 Signs of smoke inhalation may include inflammation to their airways, coughing, increased rate or difficulty in breathing.
 Should you think that your animals have been affected by the smoke, seek advice from your local vet.